ArabotHXL/BTC_project/PRODUCT_INTRODUCTION_EN.md

 - Historical strategy performance evaluation
 - Professional metrics: Sharpe ratio, maximum drawdown, win rate
 - Multi-strategy comparison analysis

+---

+> ### ⚠️ **IMPORTANT LEGAL DISCLAIMER - TREASURY MANAGEMENT**
+>
+> **NOT FINANCIAL ADVICE**: HashInsight Treasury Management provides analytical tools and educational information **only**.
+This is **NOT** financial advice, investment advice, trading advice, or a recommendation to buy/sell Bitcoin or any other asset.
+>
+> **CONSULT PROFESSIONALS**: Users must consult qualified financial advisors, tax professionals, and legal counsel before making any investment decisions.
+>
+> **NO GUARANTEES**: Past performance does not guarantee future results.
+All backtesting results are simulations based on historical data and may not reflect actual trading outcomes.
+Actual results may vary significantly.
+>
+> **USER RESPONSIBILITY**: You are solely responsible for your investment decisions and any resulting profits or losses.

+---

 ### 4. CRM Customer Management System